LispEngineer/stm-midi-poc1/README.md

 * Find a much smaller Opto-isolator for MIDI than the one chosen here
 * Use a 4-pin 32kHz clock?
+* RN1 footprint and 3D model look a little bit off - footprint is a bit too small?

 # Board Layout Notes